XeSoft/SlimSql/README.md

 // returns Async<unit>
 ```

-More documentation coming.
-For now, see this [post](https://dev.to/kspeakman/dirt-simple-sql-queries-in-f-a37) for more info.
+More documentation needed.
+See this [post](https://dev.to/kspeakman/dirt-simple-sql-queries-in-f-a37) for more info.